Written spring 2006.

 You should not expect an account of glowing grandiosity but should rather be prepared for stories reaching in their sadness or glowing in their humanity which are absolutely none the less so for their ordinariness.
 It must be said that our forebears lived through hard times and surely had resilience not often seen in this our ‘modern’ world.

 If at the end of this account you are left with a list of names then I have failed.
 This you see is about the true fabric of our being.
 Understand the past and we are better placed to shape the future.

 We must remember that we live on as the flesh and bones of our ancestors; not constrained by them but embodied by their diversity and richness, and forming within us, truly a kaleidoscope of beings.

-Thanks go to my darling daughter for giving the title of the manuscript ‘This is not Yesterday!’
+Thanks go to Rachel for giving the title of this manuscript ‘This is not Yesterday!’

 Tonight you are a hundred miles away

 and I could read perhaps, or watch TV –